Guy for That

-"Guy for That" is a song by American musician Post Malone featuring American country music singer Luke Combs.
+"Guy for That" is a song by American musician Post Malone featuring American country singer Luke Combs.
 It was released through Republic and Mercury Records as the third single from Malone's sixth studio album, F-1 Trillion, on July 26, 2024.
 Malone and Combs wrote the song with producers Louis Bell, Charlie Handsome, and Hoskins, alongside Ernest and James McNair.
 Malone posted a snippet of the song on social media in February 2024 before announcing its title and release date on July 22, 2024.
 Lyrically, both of them compare a broken relationship to a broken-down old car in terms of needing to be fixed.

 Music video

 The official music video for "Guy for That" premiered on July 26, 2024.
 It starts with Malone and Combs walking out of a building into portable toilets.
 Once inside, a truck carrying the toilets starts driving and they end up in the middle of Nashville, Tennessee and do an impromptu street performance for fans on Broadway, before the video ends with them returning to their original location.